serqco/qabstracts/codebook.md

   top-level research questions.
   Objectives sentences often contain material that is ambiguous as goal-or-method or as goal-or-design.
-In those cases, assign two codes only if there is no method (or design) information elsehwere in the abstract (according to general rule 4).
+In those cases, assign two codes only if there is no method (or design) information elsewhere in the abstract (according to general rule 4).
   If the method (or design) information is too specific and concrete to be a goal, assign two codes in any case.